 Did you know that by returning your no longer needed walking aids such as crutches, frames and walking sticks, you could have a positive impact on the environment and help your local NHS hospital save money?

-Here at Portsmouth Hospitals University NHS Trust, we have launched a new walking aid return and reuse scheme where items will be cleaned, checked, and reused for other patients in need of mobility support.
-We are encouraging our local communities to check their cupboards and under the stairs for any eligible unwanted equipment before returning it to our handy drop off points at Queen Alexandra Hospital.
+At Portsmouth Hospitals University NHS Trust, we have a walking aid return and reuse scheme where items will be cleaned, checked, and reused for other patients in need of mobility support.

 If just two out of every five walking aids were returned, we could save up to £46k per year and by reusing a refurbished walking aid, carbon emissions reduce on average by 98% when compared to using a new walking aid.